jordi-pujol/bb-alts/README.md

-Some of the Busybox utilities are already known Debian alternatives, "awk,mawk pager lzma,lzcat,unlzma mt telnet traceroute traceroute6 vi editor" other may be executable files installed by other packages.
+Some of the Busybox utilities are already known Debian alternatives, "awk,mawk pager lzma,lzcat,unlzma mt telnet traceroute traceroute6 vi editor"

 Some alternatives have needed additional coding due to the special use of "nawk", "editor" and "pager".